rlauer6/make-cpan-dist/README.md

 Perl module path then they will be packaged as well.
-Paths are relative to the root of the project or your current working directory if you are not specifying a git repository as the source of your package. _There is no (current) way to include any other files in the distribution._
+Paths are relative to the root of the project or your current working directory if you are not specifying a git repository as the source of your package. _There is no (current) way to include other files in the distribution (other than Perl modules found in your project)._

 So, assuming you have created an appropriate `buildspec.yml` file, the easy way boils down to this: